tsutsen/GodotThemeGenerator/README.md

-_The is early alpha, so not all features are present and the code is messy and bugged_
+_This is early alpha, so not all features are present and the code is messy and bugged_

 # Godot Theme Generator
 This addon simplifies UI theming in Godot.
 Input key colors, border specs, shadow specs, and margins, and that's it.